USNavalResearchLaboratory/turboWAVE/docs/core-hpc.rst

   #.
 In the makefile, you must comment/uncomment lines to select platform, hardware acceleration, compiler, and package manager.
 You will only be editing the lines between :samp:`BEGIN INPUT VARIABLES BLOCK` and :samp:`END INPUT VARIABLES BLOCK`.
 In a makefile, comments are preceded by :samp:`#`.
 For this installation, only :samp:`PLATFORM = CRAY`, :samp:`HARDWARE_ACCEL = OMP`, and :samp:`COMPILER_PREF = INTEL`, should be uncommented.

   #.
-Edit :samp:`{turbowave}/definitions.h`

-  #.
-In the definitions file, you must comment/uncomment lines to select platform and acceleration options.
-In a C++ file, comments are preceded by :samp:`//`.
-For this installation, only :samp:`#define USE_CRAY` and :samp:`#define USE_OPENMP` should be uncommented.

-  #.
 Type :samp:`make`

   #.
 You must manually copy the executable to the scratch directory.
 For example, at NERSC, this would be done with :samp:`cp tw3d $SCRATCH`.